pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

 [N-Bit Unsigned Division Via N-Bit Multiply-Add](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.512.2627&rep=rep1&type=pdf).
-This is the comparative *best* case for Reciprocal, since it always uses the same code (1.3 ns/division), but most other implementations switch to a slow path (strength\_reduce goes to a general case that is arguably more complex, but more transparent to LLVM).
-Even divisions directly compiled with LLVM are ~20% faster than Reciprocal (LLVM does not implement Robison's round-down scheme, so it's hardcoded codegen for a more complex sequence than Reciprocal's).
+This is the comparative *best* case for Reciprocal, since it always uses the same code (1.3 ns/division), but most other implementations switch to a slow path (strength\_reduce enters a general case that is arguably more complex, but more transparent to LLVM).
+Even divisions directly compiled with LLVM are ~20% faster than Reciprocal:
+LLVM does not implement Robison's round-down scheme, so it hardcodes a more complex sequence than Reciprocal's.

 \\(10^4\\) divisions by 11 (a regular division)